< /> < />

 Losing weight is a huge milestone to work towards.
 But something that you might be concerned about is whether you'll find stretch marks on your body after losing weight.

-The truth is stretch marks are an unavoidable part of life but they are more common after extreme weight loss.
-That's why when you're trying to lose weight the best thing you can do to avoid stretch marks is to sustainably lose weight.
+The truth is that stretch marks are an unavoidable part of life, but they are more common after extreme weight loss.
+That's why, when you're trying to lose weight, the best thing you can do to avoid stretch marks is to sustainably lose weight.

 What are stretch marks?